swharden/USB-Counter/builds/1.1/readme.md

 * I used a 500mW rated R13
 * make hand solder version of usb
 * make oscillator fit less awkwardly
+* This device doesn't work when plugged into a wall USB cord (power only, no data).
+It seems an active USB connection is required to cause the 3.3V regulator (built into the FTDI chip) to deliver power.
+The next revision should use a discrete 3.3V regulator.

 ![](photos/DSC_0098.JPG)
 ![](photos/curved.jpg)